MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose.md

 ms.service: azure
 ---

-# Generla Purpose Reference Architectures
+# General Purpose Reference Architectures

 These reference architectures describe a variety of general purpose backend use cases and implementations with different alternatives, enabling you to architect a cloud solution that works for your game.